xlc-dev/LES-old/README.md

 ### Backend

 To run the backend server, make sure you have the virtual environment activated (see installation).
 Then `cd` into the backend folder, and run `python run.py` for a dev server, and navigate to `http://localhost:8000/`.
-The application will automatically reload if you change any of the source files.

 ### Frontend